Photo by Oleg Magni from Pexels

 Rockridge Venture Law® (RVL®) uses several certification marks, including Certified B Corp and 1% for the Planet, to distinguish our firm from others in the marketplace.
 We also help businesses establish and grow certification mark programs and manage licensee relationships.
-This articles presents a short overview of considerations for an effective certification mark program.
+This article presents a short overview of considerations for an effective certification mark program.
 We use the term “certification mark” throughout this article, but these types of trademarks are also commonly referred to as trustmarks.

 The Five Rules of Certification: